smukthar786/Netflix_Movies_and_TV_Shows/README.md

 📄 Detailed Project Documentation
 The complete project report, including detailed methodology, cleaning steps, and analysis, is available below:

-👉 Download Full Project Documentation : (Netflix_Project_Documentation.pdf)
+👉 Download Full Project Documentation : (docs/Netflix_Project_Documentation.pdf)

 🚀 How to Use
 - Download the dataset file to view cleaned data